dyno-might/dyno-might.github.io/_posts/2025-05-29-writing-advice.md

 Probably our brains lie to us for good reasons.
 Probably it's good that we think we're better looking than we are, because that makes us more confident and [effectiveness beats accuracy](https://dynomight.net/beliefs/), etc. But while it's hard to improve your looks, it's easy to improve your writing.
 At least, it would be if you could see it for what it is.

 Your brain also lies to you by telling you your writing is clear.
-When you write, you take some complex network of ideas that lives in your brain and compile them into a [linear sequence of words](https://dynomight.net/internet-writing/).
+When you write, you take some complex network of ideas that lives in your brain and compile it into a [linear sequence of words](https://dynomight.net/internet-writing/).
 Other people *only* see those words.

 There's no simple formula for avoiding either of these.
 But try to resist.